DHNishi/LocalFontAccess/explainer.md

 # What's This All About?

-This document looks into how a web developer would use the local font access API, which gives access to the fonts installed locally on a user's device.
+This document looks into how a web developer would use a local font access API, which gives access to the fonts installed locally on a user's device.
 In a nutshell, fonts are composed of glyphs and the spacing around them.
 The web platform currently does not allow a developer to gain access to these lower level descriptions of fonts.
-This functionality elevates the web platform's OS integration, enabling the development of designer web apps.
+This functionality elevates the web platform's OS integration, enabling the development of web apps for designers.

 # To Get the Local Font List